-For this study, the MPI-ESM was equipped with a newly developed dynamical crop-management scheme and a new water-management scheme.
-The former consists of a cultivation scheme, in which the extent of cultivated areas is determined, a routine for harvesting and a scheme for simulating irrigation, while the latter contains a routine to determine the environmental flow requirements, a routine to dynamically determine the size of reservoirs and a routine to simulate water withdrawals and releases.
+For this study, the MPI-ESM was equipped with a newly developed dynamical crop-management scheme and a new watermanagement scheme.
+The former consists of a cultivation scheme, in which the extent of cultivated areas is determined, a routine for harvesting and a scheme for simulating irrigation, while the latter contains a routine to determine the environmental flow requirements, a routine to dynamically determine the size of reservoirs and a routine to simulate water withdrawals and re-

+5 flow requirements, a routine to dynamically determine the size of reservoirs and a routine to simulate water withdrawals and releases.
 A detailed description of these schemes is provided below (see also Fig. 1), followed by a description of the simulations and the analysis that where performed in the context of this study.